awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.03.md

 The following program shows how to use `update_item` with a condition\.
 If the condition evaluates to true, the update succeeds; otherwise, the update is not performed\.

-In this case, the item is updated only if there are more than three actors\.
+In this case, the item is updated only if the number of actors is greater than three\.

-1. Copy and paste the following program into a file named `MoviesItemOps05.rb`:
+1. Copy and paste the following program into a file named `MoviesItemOps05.rb`.

    ```
    require "aws-sdk"